velaboratory/VelUtils/README.md

 ## Scripts included

 ### `AdjustPos.cs`
 Nudges an object with assignable keyboard shortcuts.
+Add this script to the object, then customize the inputs in the editor.

 ### `InputMan.cs`
 Makes input from VR devices accessible from a unified set of methods.
 Can treat axes as button down.
+Needs an InputModule to work, so either add the default one with the button in the editor, or add a platform-specific one.

 ### `Logger.cs`
 Logs any data to a file.